India (East Syriac ecclesiastical province): Bishop Abraham as Metropolitan of Angamaly

 Mar Abraham reached Goa in 1568.
 In spite of the express approbation by pope, he was not welcomed by the Portuguese viceroy in India and was arrested a second time.
 Mar Abraham was detained in a convent, but escaped and entered Malabar and there he directed his faithful in defiance of the Portuguese until his death.
 Meanwhile, the Nestorian patriarch who discovered that Mar Abraham had switched allegiance to the Chaldean side, sent another metropolitan, Mar Simon to Malabar.
 Mar Simon worked in Malabar for eight years but was captured by the Portuguese in 1584 and sent to Lisbon where he died in 1599.
 Although the Diocese of Kochi was established in 1553 and placed under the Archdiocese of Goa, the Saint Thomas Christians continued with the Archdiocese of Angamaly under the leadership of Mar Abraham.
 Mar Abraham died in 1597.

-Synod of Diamper and end of East Syriac Metropolitanate of India
+Synod of Diamper and latinisation

 After the death of Mar Abraham, the Archbishop of Goa, Aleixo de Menezes, started his efforts to bring Angamaly under Goa.
 Menezes convened the Synod of Diamper in 1599, which implemented various liturgical and structural reforms in the Indian Church.
 The diocese of Angamaly, which was now formally placed under the Portuguese Padroado and made suffragan to the archdiocese of Goa.
 The east syriac bishop was then removed from jurisdiction in India and replaced by a latin bishop; the East Syriac liturgy of Addai and Mari was “purified from error”; and Latin vestments, rituals, and customs were introduced to replace the ancient traditions.
 Any attempts of Thomas Christians to contact bishops — even Chaldian Catholic ones — in the Middle East were foiled.